 For both Direct and Indirect Damage Types, you can click a “Find Weapons with that Damage Type” button.
 The toolbox will find all weapons that use that Damage Type, and put them into Weapon Name listbox.

 Keep in mind that not everything is perfectly represented in the API.
 For example, AV Grenades use the same Damage Resist Type as Rocket Launchers, but you will not see AV Grenades in the list if you search for that Damage Type.

 You can click “Export List“, and a pop-up window will show, and you will be able to copy from it.

-The toolbox will provide you with a list of units, with the amount or resistance specified in brackets.
+There are also two self-descriptive buttons “Find Units with Resistances to that Damage Type”.
+When clicked, the toolbox will provide you with a list of units, with the amount or resistance specified in brackets.
 You can export that list in a similar fashion.

 If you have doubts whether the Toolbox correctly displays the Resistance relationship between your current target and weapon, you can click “Refresh Resistances” to make sure.
 You may want to do this if you manually change weapon’s Damage Resist Type for an experiment’s sake.